Indrikoterio/Suiron.jl/README.md

 # Suiron.jl - An Inference Engine written in Julia.

 Suiron is an inference engine written in Julia.
-The rule declaration syntax is very similar to Prolog, but there are some differences.
+The rule declaration syntax is similar to Prolog, but there are some differences.

-This brief README does not present a detailed explanation of how inference engines work, so a basic understanding of Prolog is required.
+This brief README does not present a detailed explanation of how inference engines work, so a basic understanding of Prolog is a prerequisite.
 Documentation will be expanded in time.

 ## Briefly

+An inference engine responds to queries about facts recorded in a knowledgebase.
+It also infers information which is not explicitly recorded.

+For example, if the knowledgebase records that Frank is the father of Marcus, and that George is the father of Frank, the inference engine will infer that George is the grandfather of Marcus, even though the knowledgebase has no grandfather-facts.
+(The knowledgebase does need a grandfather-rule, which defines grandfather as a father's father or a mother's father.)

+## Interpreter

-An inference engine analyzes facts and rules which are stored in a knowledge base.
-Suiron has a parser which loads these facts and rules from a text-format source file.
+Suiron reads facts and rules from a text-format source file, parses them, and writes them into the knowledgebase.

 Below is an example of a fact, which means "June is the mother of Theodore":